 Last summer I attended a conference that empowered nonprofit leaders to become change agents in their local communities.
+It was something that really resonated with me, on my mission to find a rewarding job.
 One speaker, Wes Moore, spoke words that I’ll never forget:

 As someone who has carved both my career and personal life around service, this was just the reassurance I needed to reaffirm my unique career choice.

 It has taken me a few years to find the right fit for me, with some twists and turns in the road.
 As a freshman in college I began my academic career as a nursing major.
 Coming from a family of healthcare professionals I thought this was the most rewarding job for me.
 But I found that when I wasn’t studying hard for organic chemistry, I spent time giving back to my local Boys & Girls Club.
 This is where my passion flourished.
 I mentored youth and tutored kids after school.
 I wrote grants and implemented literacy and STEM programs for at-risk youth.
 I assisted with fundraising events and got my peers at my university involved in giving back to kids also.

 These experiences led me to reflect on my choice as a nursing major.
 Was I really passionate about organic chemistry or was I passionate about changing the narrative for kids and teens in need?
 Choosing passion over comfort, I took a leap of faith and changed my major to Nonprofit Public Relations.
 As a recent college graduate, this has to be the best decision I ever made.